 When one of Charles’ well-to-do cousins from St Louis came to Montana for a visit he died of mountain fever after a few weeks.
 Even Russell’s favorite saloon girl Dutch Leina one day committed suicide, overdosing on morphine but leaving no note.
 The Kid was distraught for weeks over her passing, but, surrounded by many forms of death as he was, he still kept returning to his art through it all.

 Russell sold some of his artwork here and there and the general consensus from Helena to Utica was that if the Kid didn’t drink himself to death or get gunned down he would probably become a famous artist.
-Heavy paydays from commercial artwork in Helena fueled Charles’ romance with a girl named Laura Edgar, but, when she returned to St Louis he lost her to the high society boys despite their continued correspondence.
+Heavy paydays from commercial artwork in Helena fueled Charles’ renewed romance with his old sweetheart Laura “Lolly” Edgar, but, when she returned to St Louis he lost her to the high society boys despite their continued correspondence.

 Kid Russell’s art received its first nationwide exposure as a result of his searing depiction of the havoc the winter of 1886 into 1887 had played on the cattle of Montana.